ineszz/My-blogdown/content/blog/2021-03-08-count-in-R-dplyr.md

 I decided to explore some common functions from tidyverse ecosystem in an attempt to start participating in the #tidytuesday.

 **count** verb is one of the most used functions I noticed in most of the participants scripts.
-Coming from an SQL/SAS background to R, I usually either think in plain SQL counts or proc freq's for counting.
+Coming from an SQL/SAS background to R, I usually either think in plain SQL counts or proc freq's for counting. <!--more-->

 In R, I discovered the dplyr and in my first attempts I've always used the SQL mindset: group_by, then summarize.